What? Where? How? Who? Why? When?

 We don’t like to be too prescriptive on this one, suffice to say that our definition of a Jalopy is an ‘old, cheap, battered vehicle which, despite its age and appearance, is still in a condition of roadworthiness’ and all participants are encouraged to purchase vehicles that are within the spirit of this.

 Of course you can but where is the fun in that.
+As long as the vehicle is legal, registered etc, you can use whatever you like.
 Bear in mind that the adventure comes from driving a questionable vehicle on roads that are not designed for 2WD.
-If your car is deemed not to be a Jalopy, prepare yourself for a forfeit.

 Nope.
 Just make sure you have it and decorated it by the time we start.
 If you get it early and decorate it then you can use it in promoting your team in your local area.